usman8786/Vue-UI-Extensions/README.md

 Free to use in personal and commercial projects.

-If this project helps you, consider giving it a ⭐ on GitHub.
+If this project helps you, consider giving it a ⭐.